geniusdibya/pepithon/How to send email using Node.js.md

 console.log(message)
 ```

 Nodejs comes with NPM.
 NPM(Node package manager) is the default package manager for Nodejs.
-Unfortunately Nodejs does not include any preinstalled module or library to send emails.
-We have to install a third party module like NodeMailer or AlphaMail using NPM.
+Unfortunately, Nodejs does not include any preinstalled module or library to send emails.
+We have to install a third-party module like NodeMailer or AlphaMail using NPM.

-- To begin with our project to send email, lets create a folder named send_emails, press shift and right click in the folder.
+- To begin with, our project to send an email, let's create a folder named send_emails, press shift and right-click in the folder.
 You should have an option 'Open PowerShell Window Here' click on this option.
 Windows PowerShell will appear.

 ![Powershell window](https://i.imgur.com/pI7Hh3J.png)